fanqingsong/fastapi_apscheduler/readme.markdown

 # Purpose
-With the help of fastapi and apscheduler, implement API to get cpu rate and set periodical cpu scan.
+With the help of fastapi and apscheduler, implement API to get cpu rate and set/delete periodical cpu scan job.

 reference:
 https://ahaw021.medium.com/scheduled-jobs-with-fastapi-and-apscheduler-5a4c50580b0e